RavindraSinghKhichi/git_training/Four_Areas.md

         	  workingArea<---Index<-----Repo

 So it Changes the repo first and moves data second.

+------------------------------Removing data-----------------------------

+If we wish to Remove data From Index
+#this will give warning
+		$git rm

+#this will remove from both working aread and index
+		git rm -f

+#this will remove from Index only
+		$git rm --cached